jasonhux/searchDemo/README.md

     ```
     ./app
     ```
+## Run tests
+* Browse to the ```~/searchDemo/src``` directory
+* Run command
+    ```
+    go test ./...
+    ```
+NOTE: The startSearch_test does JSON.Marshal on results and check whether expected and actual results are same.
+By doing this, the test may break as during marshal it may treat the list in random sequence.
+In order to safe guard the results compare, may consider to convert interface to actual type then do a loop on each list and run deep equal compare.

 ## Limitations
-The application now does the exact match search. i.e. Search 'Miss T' will not match 'Miss Test'
+* The application now does the exact match search. i.e. Search 'Miss T' will not match 'Miss Test'